Notice - Cannabis

 The information applies to personal goods only.
 Residents who are importing goods for commercial purposes should refer to the Step-by-Step Guide to Importing Commercial Goods into Canada.

-For more information, check out our Frequently Asked Questions or call the Border Information Service (BIS).
+For more information, call the Border Information Service (BIS).

 - Travelling with children

 - Protecting yourself from diseases

 - What are your personal exemptions?